 What Is the January Effect?

-As noted above, the January Effect is a phenomenon in which stocks supposedly perform well during the first month of the year.
+As noted above, the January Effect is a phenomenon in which stocks supposedly see rising valuations during the first month of the year.
 The theory is that many investors sell holdings and take gains from the previous year in December, which can push prices down.
 This dip supposedly creates buying opportunities in the first month of the new year as investors return from the holidays.
 This buying can drive prices up, creating a “January Effect.”

 Believers of the January Effect say it typically occurs in the first week of trading after the New Year and can last for a few weeks.
 Additionally, the January Effect primarily affects small-cap stocks more than larger stocks because they are less liquid.

-To take advantage of the January Effect, investors can either buy stocks in December that are expected to benefit from the January Effect or buy stocks in January when prices are expected to be higher due to the effect.
+To take advantage of the January Effect, investors who are online investing or otherwise can either buy stocks in December that are expected to benefit from the January Effect or buy stocks in January when prices are expected to be higher due to the effect.
 Investors can also look for stocks with low prices in December, but have historically experienced a surge in January, and buy those stocks before the increase.

 What Causes the January Effect?